../

 return (Mat ptr)

--- Same as above, looks like it consumes resources, but they are returned
+-- Same as above, looks like the resource is consumed, but it's returned

 matMul :: Mat %1-> Mat %1-> Mat %1-> Linear.IO (Mat, Mat, Mat)